wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

   <div markdown="1" class="ui segment content">

-When using 2 cores, the yellow task will still be the longest task, so it will be place by itself on a host.
+When using 2 cores, the yellow task will still be the longest task, so it will be placed by itself on a host.
 The blue and purple task will run on the same host.
 This is confirmed in the simulation output.

   </div>